 Respecting all the instructions and advice above, and starting from having bought a quality meat, you will be sure of being able to prepare this piece correctly on the grill, using the chef's tricks to make the perfect steak at home.
 You will see the results.

 With a little practice, we will gradually improve our way of cooking.
-If you want to share your techniques, tell us in comments your tricks for cooking meat so that we can all improve our skills in this matter.Tags: Vegetables And Legumes Fish Desserts
+If you want to share your techniques, tell us in comments your tricks for cooking meat so that we can all improve our skills in this matter.Tags: Fish Meats And Birds Desserts